You can configure the vRealize Automation IaaS Manager Service to fail over to a backup when the primary Manager Service stops.

-Starting in vRealize Automation 7.3, you no longer need to manually start or stop the Manager Service on each Windows server, to control which serves as primary or backup.
+Starting in vRealize Automation 7.3, you no longer have to manually start or stop the Manager Service on each Windows server, to control which serves as primary or backup.
 Automatic Manager Service failover is enabled by default in the following cases.

-When you install vRealize Automation silently or with the Installation Wizard
+- When you install vRealize Automation silently or with the Installation Wizard.

-When you upgrade IaaS through the administration interface or with the automatic upgrade script
+- When you upgrade IaaS through the administration interface or with the automatic upgrade script.

 Do not attempt to selectively enable or disable automatic failover.
 Automatic failover must always be synchronized as on or off, across every Manager Service host in an IaaS deployment.